signaldatascience/R-curriculum/instructor-notes.md

 3. *Linear Regression: Kaggle Africa Soil Challenge*
 4. *Logistic Regression: Speed Dating*

 A day or two after *Linear Regression: Kaggle Africa Soil Challenge*, give students *Self-Assessment 2* (SA2).
-SA2 will take students 3--5 hours depending on student strength.
-Present both code (for the whole assessment) and theoretical solutions (for the probability questions)
+Allocate 4 hours for SA2 with a lunch break in between, present solutions at the end, and then have a half-hour break.
+After the break, students can work on finishing up old assignments, revising their self-assessment code, or working on buffer assignments.